Triad01/sorting_algorithms/README.md

 > 3 Quick sort

-Write a function that sorts an array of integers in ascending order using the Quick sort algorithm
+Write a function that sorts an array of integers in ascending order using the Quick sort algorithm Write a function that sorts an array of integers in ascending order using the Quick sort algorithm